craftercms/docs/source/.new-ia/by-role/site-admin/plugins.rst

 Installing
 ----------

-Once a site plugin is published to the Crafter CMS Marketplace it can be installed using the Crafter Studio user interface or the REST API:
+Once a site plugin is published to the CrafterCMS Marketplace it can be installed using the Crafter Studio user interface or the REST API:

    .. note::